 Iowa SNAP

-As a condition of eligibility, all adult SNAP recipients in Iowa must meet the general SNAP work rules or the ABAWD work rules, unless otherwise exempt.
+As a condition of eligibility, all adult SNAP recipients in Iowa must either meet the general SNAP work rules or the ABAWD work rules, unless otherwise exempt.
 1

 FAQ